tharindurm/ROS-Demonstrations-in-Turtlesim-PDE4430_Assignment1/user_coordinate/README.md

 the user to control the movements of the turtle in the turtlesim.

 ### Node explanation
-The node gives user 2 options to choose from;

-**Option 1:** Allows user to use separate keys to move the turtle and adjust linear and angular velocities of the turtle

-**Option 2:** Allows user to change the velocity values by tapping the same key and the turtle will keep moving according to the adjusted velocity values.

 The program will print the assigned buttons for each activity in the begining.
+The turtle will move according to the key presses of the user.

+Note: Since `getch` library is used to capture key presses, in order to move the turtle continuously press and hold the keys.

 ![App Screenshot](../media/images/Task1.png)